junzheyi/junzheyi.github.io/_pages/about.md

   B.E. in Electronic Information Engineering

-  Huazhong University of Science & Technology
+  Huazhong University of Science and Technology

 # 😊 Misc